 The 2019 Class A-1 Notes will be governed, in part, by the Purchase Agreement and by certain generally applicable terms contained in the Indenture.
 The applicable interest rate under the 2019 Class A-1 Notes depends on the type of borrowing by the Co-Issuers.
 The applicable interest rate for advances is generally calculated at a per annum rate equal to the commercial paper funding rate or one-, two-, three- or six-month Eurodollar Funding Rate, in either case, plus 2.15%.
 The applicable interest rate for swingline advances and unreimbursed draws on outstanding letters of credit is a per annum base rate equal to the sum of (a) 1.15% plus (b) the greatest of (i) the Prime Rate in effect from time to time, (ii) the Federal Funds Rate in effect from time to time plus 0.50% and (iii) the one-month Eurodollar Funding Rate plus 1.00%.
 There is no upfront fee for the 2019 Class A-1 Notes.
 There is a fee of 50 basis points on any unused portion of the 2019 Class A-1 Notes facility.
-Undrawn face amounts of outstanding letters of credit that the principal and interest on the 2019 Class A-1 Notes will be repaid in full on or prior to the quarterly payment date in June 2024 (the "2019 Class A-1 Anticipated Repayment Date"), subject to two additional one-year extensions at the option of the Company upon the satisfaction of certain conditions.
+Undrawn face amounts of outstanding letters of credit that are not cash collateralized accrue a fee of 2.15% per annum.
+It is anticipated that the principal and interest on the 2019 Class A-1 Notes will be repaid in full on or prior to the quarterly payment date in June 2024 (the "2019 Class A-1 Anticipated Repayment Date"), subject to two additional one-year extensions at the option of the Company upon the satisfaction of certain conditions.